 A homeostatic process that responds by changing the direction of a stimulus is a negative feedback loop.
 The initial stimulus is a deviation of a factor away from the norm, such as temperature or water balance, and a negative feedback loop will always reduce the stimulus.

-There are six main components to a negative feedback loop.
+The six components of a negative feedback loop include:

 Stimulus: A change in one of the internal or external environmental factors is detected by a receptor, and the change is a deviation from the normal/optimal value.